Deciding to Sell Your Home: Now or Wait?

 Yvonne van Wyk

-What is the right time to sell your home?
+What the right time to sell depends on

 Key takeaways